iranopendata/catalog/spec.md

 - `type: Array of two numbers`

 The period of time this dataset covers.
-If it's the same year, repeat the year twice (e.g [2016, 2016])
+This should follow the Iranian calendar dates.
+If it's the same year, repeat the year twice (e.g [1392, 1392])
 ```
-period = [1981, 2016]
+period = [1358, 1392]
 ```

 ### frequency